 Overall, each program has its advantages and disadvantages.
 For the price point, Nutrisystem is the hands-down winner, but in terms of personal interaction, Jenny Craig can’t be beaten.

 Nutrisystem has more food options, but Jenny Craig has the better track record.
 When deciding on the right weight loss program, there are several factors to consider, but whether you’d prefer to have one-on-one support from a personal consultant, or eat pre-selected or customized pre-packaged meals, there is a viable option for you.

 How To Purchase Jenny Craig or Nutrisystem?

-You can view and compared Jenny Craig’s plans at http://www.jennycraig.com/site/shop-plans.
+You can view and compare Jenny Craig’s plans at http://www.jennycraig.com/site/shop-plans.
 Once you sign up for an account at Jenny Craig.
-You will then be paired with a consultant to setup a weight loss coaching session.
-Note: Always stick within your budget – sometimes these consultants will try to enroll you in the most expensive plans.
-Know you goals, budget and stick to it.
+You will then be paired with a consultant to set up a weight loss coaching session.
+Note: Always stick to your budget – sometimes these consultants will try to enroll you in the most expensive plans.
+Know your goals, budget and stick to it.

 Nutrisystem can be purchased from the official Nutrisystem website here.
 Nutrisystem has a wide selection of free guides & tools to help you get started and to succeed.
 If you are not quite sure on where to start or how to begin – I strongly recommend taking advantage of Nutrisystem “Free Diet Analysis”.